reyesr/offstores/readme.md

 - High-level API to easily access a store
 - Low-level API to manage transactions at the application level
 - Extensively unit-tested

+##License

+Offstores is released under the terms of the Apache License, version 2.0, january 2004

+##Source
+You can find the source code at the following address: https://github.com/reyesr/offstores

+##Using offstores

+Include the offstores minified js file in your web page, then create and offstores.Manager instance and open it.

+##Customize the backend lookup

+When

+## High-level API

+T